 As a statutory requirement of the cleanup, the site must undergo a formal review at least every five years.
 During 2015, RIDEM will formally conduct the Second Five Year Review for the Rose Hill site with EPA oversight.
-The community will soon be notified of this process, a site inspection will be conducted in early Spring, and a report of findings will likely be published by August 2015.
+The community was notified of this process, a Site inspection was conducted in the Spring of 2015, and a FYR report of these findings will be published by August 2015.

 Click photo for more photos. http://www.epa.gov/region1/superfund/sites/rosehill/photos.html